Thor110/AlienTrilogyRessurected/README.md

 	- Map files detected and listed.
 	- Basic details parsed and listed.
 	- Export level geometry as OBJ files.
+	- Does not currently extract the associated textures alongside them.

 And possibly more to come.